aphiria/docs/collections.md

 _Runtime: O(n), n = number of values added_

-To add multiple values at once, pass in an array of `KeyValuePair` objects:
+To add multiple values at once, pass in an associative array or a list of `KeyValuePair` objects:

 ```php
 $hashTable->addRange(['foo' => 'bar', 'baz' => 'blah']);